 The 2021 meeting will be the 26th meeting, which is why it's called COP26.

-The COP meeting in Madrid finished with lots of big issues unresolved, but an agreement was made about cutting carbon dioxide - a gas that causes global warming.
+The COP meeting in Madrid finished with lots of big issues unresolved, but an agreement was made about cutting carbon dioxide.

 Each nation agreed to devise a plan to cut their carbon emissions by the next conference in Glasgow.

-The Paris Agreement is a big international agreement to tackle climate change, which was agreed by leaders back in 2015 when 195 countries attended COP21 in Paris.
+The Paris Agreement is a big international agreement to tackle climate change, which was agreed by leaders back in 2015 when 195 countries attended COP21 in Paris - hence the name.

-However, in 2020 the United States officially pulled out of the deal - although President-elect Joe Biden may rejoin - and there is still lots of debate about exactly how the agreed goals should be achieved.
+However, there is still lots of debate about exactly how the agreed goals should be achieved.